 At the beginning, I only bet on events that I thought would happen.
 For example, I expected Liverpool to win, so I backed a Liverpool win without caring about the odds.
 I expected over 2.5 goals in a Barcelona match because the previous games had five goals, so I placed the bet.

+Let’s say the probability of rain tomorrow is 80%.
+Someone approaches you and offers you €100 if it rains tomorrow, and if it doesn’t rain, you give them €100.
 In odds terms, this is equivalent to 2.00, because you double your stake if you win.

 Would you take this bet?

-Personally, I might not have before, but now I would take it 100 out of 100 times.
-Even if it doesn’t rain tomorrow, I’ll know I made the right decision, because the odds being offered are 2.00, which implies a 50% chance, while the real probability is 80%.
+Personally, I might not have before, but now I’ll take it 100 out of 100 times, and even if it doesn’t rain tomorrow, I’ll know I made the right choice because the odds offered for this event are 2.00, which implies a 50% chance, while the actual probability is 80%.
+80% means that if I place this bet 100 times, it will come in 80 times and I’ll win €8,000; 20 times it won’t come in and I’ll lose €2,000.

-Going back to odds, an 80% probability equals 1 / 0.8 = 1.25 odds, while the guy is offering you £100 profit and £100 loss, which we said equals 2.00.
-That’s a bet with mispriced odds.
+Otherwise, going back to the odds, an 80% chance is equal to 1/0.8 = 1.25 odds, and the bookie is offering you a €100 profit and a €100 loss, which we said is 2.00.
+That’s a bet on the mispriced odds.

 Accumulator bets are a trap (and here’s why)